Hotel Trubble: Daisy

 Daisy is the new receptionist, first appearing in the series 3 episode "American President".
 She is an animal rights activist who has kidnapped an elephant from London Zoo, and is on the run from the police.
 Daisy is plotting to smuggle the elephant, which she has named Trunky and has hidden in room 360, back to the jungle where the two of them can start a new life together.
-She states that Sally found out her secret, thus prompting her to kidnap Sally and post her to Guatemala so that she would not be found out.
+She states that Sally found out her secret, therefore prompting her to kidnap Sally and post her to Guatemala so she would not be found out.
 The rest of the characters are unaware of all of this, despite regular elephant noises coming from room 360.
 In "Fashion Phonies", the characters receive a postcard from Sally in Guatemala saying "DON'T TRUST THE RECEPTIONIST!", but Daisy tells them it's actually Guatemalan for "Ahh, lovely time".

 Note: The character of Daisy, played by Susan Wokoma, was introduced when Dominique Moore had to leave the show during recording of series 3 to have treatment for Hodgkin's Lymphoma.
-The scripts were rewritten so that Sally would not have to appear (though she would still be referred to in dialogue), incorporating the underlying sub-plot of Daisy having kidnapped an elephant and Sally's absence being explained by her having been sent to Guatemala by Daisy.
+The scripts were rewritten so Sally would not have to appear, though she would still be referred to in dialogue, incorporating the underlying sub-plot of Daisy having kidnapped an elephant and Sally's absence being explained by her having been sent to Guatemala by Daisy.